Truncated Variational Expectation Maximization: Applications of Theoretical Results

-In addition to embedding `hard EM' into the free energy framework, Prop.\,8 shows that `hard EM' is a special case of TV-EM.
-We can, therefore, now also interpret TV-EM as a generalization of `hard EM'.
-TV-EM algorithms using sets $\KKn$ with more than one element do maintain `hard' (i.e., exact) zeros but they do allow for more than one hidden state with non-zero probability.
-Such TV-EM generalization of `hard EM' are notably non-trivial.
+Notably, all such `almost hard EM' approaches are non-trivial generalization of `hard EM'.
 For `hard EM' we do not necessarily require Prop.\,5 in order to show that the free energy monotonically increases.
 This is because the free energy and its simplified version given by Prop.\,3 coincide for one element per $\KKn$.
-In this case TV-EM (i.e., `hard EM') becomes a straight-forward coordinate-wise ascent approach w.r.t.\ to this objective.
+In this case TV-EM (i.e., `hard EM') becomes a straight-forward coordinate-wise ascent approach w.r.t.\ this objective.
 However, any generalization to more than one state with non-zero probability changes the free energy objective $\FF(\KK,\Theta)$ to the more general form (\ref{EqnTruncatedF}) given by Prop.\,3.
 Taking derivatives of $\FF(\KK,\Theta)$ in (\ref{EqnTruncatedF}) w.r.t.\,$\Theta$ is now different from taking derivatives of the free energy $\FF(\KK,\ThetaOld,\Theta)$ in (\ref{EqnFreeEnergyTVEMOrg}).
 If the standard M-step equations for a given generative model are maintained (which optimize $\FF(\KK,\ThetaOld,\Theta)$) then we require Prop.\,5 to show that TV-EM indeed monotonically increases the free energy.

-For mixture models, truncated approximations which maintain two, three or other low numbers of states have in empirical studies been found to work very well in practice.
-Such `almost hard EM' approaches have been applied to invariant multiple-causes models \citep[][]{DaiLucke2012b,DaiEtAl2013}, invariant mixture models \citep[][]{DaiLucke2014}, standard Gaussian mixture models \citep[][]{SheltonEtAl2014,HughesSudderth2016,LuckeForster2017}, Poisson mixtures \citep[][]{ForsterLucke2017} and topic models \citep[][]{HughesSudderth2016}.
-Already maintaining {\em very} low numbers of states per data point was in many experiments shown to efficiently and effectively recover ground-truth parameters, e.g., for GMMs \citep[][]{SheltonEtAl2014,HughesSudderth2016}, and to very efficiently improve the likelihood objective \citep[][]{HughesSudderth2016,ForsterLucke2017,LuckeForster2017,ForsterLucke2017b}.
-Earlier applications of truncated approximations \citep[e.g.][]{DaiEtAl2013,DaiLucke2014,SheltonEtAl2014} do not use the theoretical framework derived here but their E-steps can (according to Sec.\,\ref{SecSampling}) be interpreted as estimated TV-E-steps.
+Hence, while algorithmically Prop.\,8 does not add much novelty, the well known `hard EM' approach can now be understood as a boundary case of a range of possible approximations provided by TV-EM.
+Furthermore, any results for TV-EM including partial E- or M-steps also apply for `hard EM'.
+The free energy of `hard EM' and its properties can also be derived more directly, i.e., without considering `hard EM' as a special case of TV-EM.
+The objective function formulations mentioned above \citep[e.g.][]{JuangRabiner1990,CeleuxGovaert1992,CohenSmith2010} and more explicitly \citet[][]{JordanEtAl1997} at least partly provide such relations.
+For completeness, we state some properties of the free energy for `hard EM' in \ref{AppC} together with their derivations from TV-EM results.